 Much less is known about the vocalizations — or any other aspect — of the third ecotype, Offshore orcas, because they are so rarely encountered.
 However, when they have been detected, scientists have noted that their vocalizations are distinct from those of the other two ecotypes.

-of learning about orcas is to study the rare cases in which whales have died and washed ashore.
+One final way of learning about orcas is to study the rare cases in which whales have died and washed ashore.
 Perhaps it was fitting, then, that researchers here were able to learn about the rarest of the ecotypes through this rarest of study methods.

 In November 2011, while most of the region’s orca specialists were away at a marine mammal conference, a local beach walker discovered a dead whale that had washed ashore on a remote beach at Point Reyes.
 Generally, when a dead orca washes ashore, scientists try to gather data before the carcass decomposes, and fortunately there was one local marine mammal biologist not at the conference.
 Moe Flannery of the California Academy of Sciences (CAS) gathered a corps of volunteers to collect information and tissue (blubber, skin, and muscle) from the whale while it was fresh.
 Flannery also shared photos of the dead orca via email with other researchers, hoping for possible identification.
 The response was prompt and unexpected: Graeme Ellis at the Department of Fisheries and Oceans Canada wrote back identifying the whale as a young male called o319.